-Porting a Mortgage – Generally these days most mortgages tend to be ones that are portable, the process is relatively straight forward, but varies from lender to lender.
+Generally these days most mortgages tend to be ones that are portable, the process is relatively straight forward but varies from lender to lender.

-Portable means that it is often possible to transfer a mortgage from one home to another if you’re moving home, without a penalty.
+Portable means that it is often possible to transfer a mortgage from one home to another if you’re Moving Home in Leicester, without a penalty.
 Ideal if you are in the middle of a fixed rate and decide you want to move.

 Not all mortgages are however portable though.
 So you should check with your Lender or Broker before putting your house on the market to clarify.
-If you have an older mortgage or if it is with a specialist lender there is a chance it might not be portable.
+If you have an older mortgage or if it is with a Specialist Lender in Leicester there is a chance it might not be portable.

 Porting a mortgage to a property of higher value involves your current lender valuing your new property, as well as assessing your current financial situation to allow them to decide whether they can increase your mortgage.

-If you are considering porting a mortgage you would be wise to enlist the help of a local Mortgage Broker for their opinion on the options.
+If you are considering porting a mortgage you would be wise to enlist the help of a Trusted Mortgage Broker for their opinion on the options.